n-of-one/attack_vector_2/features/features/scripts/effects.md

 Automatically hacks ICE of a specific type.

 ## Capabilities
-- Configured with an ICE type (e.g., WORD_SEARCH_ICE, TANGLE_ICE)
+- Configured with a single ICE type
 - Only works on the specified ICE type
-- Fails if the target layer is a different ICE type

 ---